monbanquet/Sylph/README.md

 - New builders
 - Default JSON converter
 - Custom response processing
-- Logs request and response
+- Custom request and response logs
 - An URL Builder
 - All Exception are convert to RuntimeException